 As part of the Order, the Company agreed to offer a limited number of its K-12 education customers the option to cancel the remainder of their current contracts during a 60-day cancellation period.
 65 education customers were offered the cancellation period, and of these, 5 customers representing 24 Evolv Express units elected to cancel their contracts with the Company.
-Amounts that customers had paid to the Company related to portions of their contracts that were cancelled are required to be returned to the customer, but these amounts were immaterial for the three and nine months ended September 30, 2024 and therefore the Company did not book a liability in its consolidated financial statements.
-There is no impact to revenue or cost of revenue amounts for the three and nine months ended September 30, 2024, as revenue will continue to be recognized on these deals through the cancellation dates of each contract, all of which are in June 2025.
-The Company determined that \$0.9 million of its revenues previously expected to be recognized over the next two years related to performance obligations that were unsatisfied (or partially satisfied) as of September 30, 2024 were impacted by the cancellations.
+Amounts that customers had paid to the Company related to portions of their contracts that were cancelled are required to be returned to the customer, but these amounts were immaterial for the year ended December 31, 2024 and therefore the Company did not book a liability in its consolidated financial statements.
+There is no impact to revenue or cost of revenue amounts for the three months ended March 31, 2025, as revenue will continue to be recognized on these deals through the cancellation dates of each contract, all of which are in June 2025.
+The Company determined that \$0.9 million of its revenues previously expected to be recognized over the next two years related to performance obligations that were unsatisfied (or partially satisfied) as of the effective date of the Order were impacted by the cancellations, which has been excluded from the remaining performance obligations disclosed in Note 6 Revenue Recognition.